peppedilillo/deppep.jlox/README.md

 * ternary operator (challenge 6.2)
 * '+' at start expression error production (challenge 6.3)

+These challenges were solved but not implemented and left as comments:
+* sum of strings and arbitrary object (challenge 7.2)

 Solution to challenges which would not result in interesting features are given in separate branches:
 * challenge 5.3 @ rpn